 (Source: Magento.com, Mashable)

 Magento Open Source allows developers to implement the core files and extend the functionality by adding new plugin modules.
+It also requires you to buy your own hosting – usually a high-end VPS or dedicated server.
+Unmanaged cloud is also very popular among technically experienced users.
 The latter is an on-premises platform based on Magento Open Source, but is not free and has more features and functionality, meant for large businesses.

 Magento’s partnership model attracts independent companies to join the ecosystem.
 These partners assist merchants with Magento Commerce projects ranging from site design, implementation, support, and merchandising to leveraging the most mission-critical, innovative business technologies.